What is Litecoin? (LTC)

 Who created Litecoin?

-Since 2011, Litecoin has been closely associated with its founder and creator, Charlie Lee, a computer scientist and graduate of the Massachusetts Institute of Technology.
+Since its release in 2011, Litecoin has been closely associated with its founder and creator, Charlie Lee, a computer scientist and graduate of the Massachusetts Institute of Technology.

 Lee would go on to a career in technology before creating Litecoin, working at Internet giant Google.
 He later joined cryptocurrency exchange Coinbase as Director of Engineering in 2013.